lyderic/emd/README.md

 ## Installation

 Download the binary corresponding to your platform.
+For the moment, I have only tested this on Linux (Arch).
+If you want paging, `less` needs to be installed.

+You can also build it with `go build`.

 ## Usage